 \section{Preliminaries}

-\subsection{Autoregressive Language Models}
+\subsection{Autoregressive language models}

-For the scope of our work, we focus on transformers \citep{vaswani2017attention} with a decoder-only architecture, as the majority of recent language models have adopted this architecture.
-We define a transformer language model $h$, with a vocabulary size of $V$ tokens and where each token maps to a $d$ dimensional embedding.
+In our work, we focus on transformers \citep{vaswani2017attention} with a decoder-only architecture, as the majority of recent language models have adopted this architecture.
+We define a transformer language model $h$, with a vocabulary size of $V$ tokens, where each token maps to a $d$ dimensional embedding.
 The input to the model is a length-$k$ sequence represented as a matrix $\bX \in \R^{k \times V}$ by stacking one-hot encodings $\bx_1,\ldots,\bx_k \in \R^V$ of tokens.